GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

 # Bootloaders for BIGTREETECH Boards:

-## This repository can be downloaded as one large zip file from my Google drive: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+## This repository can be downloaded as one large zip file from my Google drive: https://drive.google.com/file/d/1b02c9ZxFv0Vl1vMI2GIiux_A9CgOP3_p/view?usp=sharing

 This is a fork of https://github.com/triffid/LPC17xx-DFU-Bootloader and https://github.com/ardiehl/BTT_SKR_13_14_14T_SD-DFU-Bootloader